Carpe-Diem-Postero/Ubuntu-Touchscreen-Rotation/README.md

 2. edit /etc/security/pam_env.conf and add MOZ_USE_XINPUT2 DEFAULT=1
 3. restart firefox

-That should do the trick. touchscrolling in chromium works by default.
+That should do the trick.
+Touchscrolling in chromium works by default.